section-engineering-education/engineering-education/content/articles/sql-injection-made-familiar/index.md

 The above assertion utilizes the upsides of the `$_POST[]` cluster without cleaning them.
 The secret key, password, is encoded utilizing the `MD5` calculation.

 We will represent SQL infusion assault utilizing `sqlfiddle`.
-Open the URL `http://sqlfiddle.com/` in your internet browser.
+Open the [SQL Fiddle](http://sqlfiddle.com/) in your internet browser.

 You will get the accompanying window: